JVHallam/kata_gatsby/markdown_site/1_hello_world.md

             * File name
             * File heading

-* Make the index.js file render those values
+* Make the index.js file
     * Clear out index.js

     * Add the graphql query
         * import { graphql } from "gatsby"
-        * Write the query
+        * Write and export the query

     * Add the element
         * import * as React from "react";
         * export default function Index()
+        * Return <div> Hello world! </div>

+* Passing props from the query:
+    * Get the files from the props:
+        * Make the function take the props
+        * extract "data" from props
+        * extract allMarkdownRemark from the data
-        * Extract the data from it
+        * extract the nodes from the allMarkdownRemark

+    * Render out those nodes into a list:
+        * the file name is node.parent.name => fileName
+        * the heading is node.heading[0].value
+        * map over the nodes
+        * Use the heading as the anchor's value and the fileName as the href path
+        * Render them out in a list

 * Finished example:
     ```jsx